Infinitylogo/Financial_report_with_langChain/README.md

 Note :-- Able to Extract ROI and total investment but the result deviation for other attribute is too huge, that need to fix or to check which one is the correct one .

+After updating the template and adding extra synomys or search items for the total investment getting proper respose:--

+FINAL OUTCOMES:--->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+{
+  "Current Assets (INR)": 184257000000.0,
+  "Current Liabilities (INR)": 104149000000.0, "Current Ratio": 1.77,
+  "D/E Ratio": 0.23,
+  "EPS (INR)": 9.68,
+  "Gross Profit (INR)": 146052000000.0,
+  "Gross Profit Margin": 68.94,
+  "Industry Health Ratio": "The IT industry typically has a current ratio above 1.5 and a D/E ratio below 1.0 indicating a healthy balance between debt and equity", "Investment Risk": "Not Risky",
+  "Net Income (INR)": 72361000000.0,
+  "Net Revenue (INR)": 211915000000.0,
+  "Operating Cash Flow (INR)": 87582000000.0,
+  "P/E Ratio": 26.0,
+  "ROI": 35.1,
+  "Stock Price (INR)": 252.59,
+  "Summary": "The companys financial health appears strong with a current ratio of 1.77 indicating good short-term liquidity and a low D/E ratio of 0.23 suggesting a conservative approach to leveraging.
+The gross profit margin of 68.94% is robust reflecting effective cost management and pricing strategies.
+The P/E ratio of 26.00 is reasonable for the IT sector indicating that the stock is fairly valued relative to its earnings.
+Overall these ratios align well with typical IT industry benchmarks suggesting that the company is not considered a risky investment.", "Total Debt (INR)": 47237000000.0,
+  "Total Investment (INR)": 205753000000.0,
+  "Total Shareholders Equity (INR)": 206223000000.0
+}

 Running the code :--